ubinexus/sonic-utilities/doc/Command-Reference.md

 - PORT     required - Port name should be a valid port
 - --json   optional - -- option to display the result in json format.
 By default output will be in tabular format.

+-Ok means the cable is healthy

+in order to detemine whether the health of the cable is Ok the following are checked
+- the vendor name is correct able to be read
+- the FW is correctly loaded for SerDes by reading the appropriate register val
+- the Counters for UART are displaying healthy status i.e Error Counters , retry Counters for UART or internal xfer protocols are below a threshold

 - Example:
     ```